Revisiting 16-bit Neural Network Training: A Practical Approach for Resource-Limited Learning: Theoretical Analysis

 Floating-point error includes rounding error and its propagation.
 For example, the floating-point code {\tt sin(0.1)} goes through three approximations.
 First, 0.1 is rounded to the floating-point number $\rounding_p(0.1)$ for some precision $p$.
 Then, the rounding error is propagated by the floating-point code {\tt sin} proportional to its condition number~\cite{higham2002accuracy}.
 Lastly, the output of the calculation is rounded again if an exact representation is not possible.

 Floating-point error is usually measured in terms of absolute error or relative error.
-Absolute error quantifies the difference between two floating-point numbers $x$ and $y$ by $|x - y|$, which is straightforward and can be used if the data lie in the same range.
-This paper uses the absolute error measurement.
+This paper uses the absolute error measurement, which quantifies the difference between two floating-point numbers $x$ and $y$ by a straightforward $|x - y|$.

-\subsection{Theory: Error vs Tolerance}
+\subsection{Theory: Error vs. Tolerance}

 \paragraph{Notation.} A dataset $D\subseteq \mathcal{X}\times \{0,1,\ldots, n-1\}$ is a set of pairs of samples and labels.
 A classifier $M_r$ of precision $r\in \{16,32\}$, also known as classification model, is a function $\mathcal{X}\rightarrow ([0,1]\cap \fp_r)^n$ corresponding to the 16-bit and 32-bit floating-point formats,